-We are asked all of the time for details about OLOH.
+We’re asked all of the time for details about OLOH.
 You’ll find a video tour of OLOH by clicking here.
 On this page we offer you answers to some of our most frequently asked questions about the boat.
 Click on the hyperlinks for additional info.
 Got questions?
 Please ask them in the comments section at the bottom of the page and we’ll do our best to answer them.

 What kind of boat is M/Y OLOH?

 What kind of engines and power does OLOH have?

 OLOH is powered by twin Detroit Diesel/MTU Series 60 engines rated at 825 horsepower each, turning four-bladed nibral props.
 OLOH cruises comfortably at 18 knots or at our preferred speed of 10 knots (at approximately 1200 RPM) burning 10 to 12 gallons of diesel per hour.
 The engines are controlled by electronic throttle and shift controls.

 How many staterooms and heads (bathrooms) does OLOH have?